RIBA Awards timetable and definitions

 This award honours the key role that a good client plays in the creation of fine architecture.
 The RIBA Client of the Year consistently champions innovation in architecture and gives inspiration to the design team.
 They demonstrate an active involvement within the design process, displaying creativity, vision and courage.

-The most prestigious of our UK awards, the RIBA Stirling Prize is awarded to a building considered the most significant for the evolution of architecture in the UK.
+Considered the most prestigious award for architecture in the UK, the RIBA Stirling Prize is awarded annually to a building considered to have made the most significant contribution to the evolution of UK architecture.

 Our global architecture awards champion buildings that change the world.
 Awarded to any building worldwide (outside the UK) these awards set a new global standard for architecture and are open to any qualified architect.

 RIBA International Awards for Excellence